click on photo to go back ...

 When directors said "Funny guy, but we need someone more serious here" once to often Bergman got around that roadblock by coming up with a whole new identity for himself, naming himself after his son, Alan Reed* Bergman.
 "Alan Reed" began to get more dramatic work -- soap operas, nighttime melodramas -- while Teddy Bergman continued to get the comedy work.
 This bifurcated identity took its toll, however, and to make the bookkeeping easier, the performer finally adopted his pseudonym as his legal name in 1939.

-Teddy appeared on Broadway in the William Saroyan play, Love's Old Sweet Song, his part called for him to have a completely shaven head (May 1940).
+On to New York.
+Teddy joined up with the Theatre Guild and worked steadily on Broadway.
+Teddy appeared on Broadway in the William Saroyan play, Love's Old Sweet Song (Plymouth Theatre, May 2. - Jun 8.
+1940), his part called for him to have a completely shaven head.

 He remained a member of Fred Allen's stock company throughout the war era and, in 1941, Allen gave him the part he'd been waiting for his whole career -- a role that became, albeit briefly, a national phenomenon.
 Allen had, for several years, featured comic poets of one kind or another in his newsreel segments.
 Early in the new decade, one of Reed's distinctive voices began to get these assignments regularly -- a voice dripping with pompous self-absorption, the voice of a dignified yet ever so Fred Allen (L) with three of the Alley demimonde (L to R) Minerva Pious, Alan Reed and Kenny Delmar.slightly fey artiste.
 Allen experimented with various names for this character before settling on the one that clicked.
-Throughout the war years, Alan Reed would be best known to radio listeners as the bard of Allen's Alley, Falstaff Openshaw -- and it was this role that, finally, made him a star.
+Throughout the war years, Alan Reed would be best known to radio listeners as the bard of Allen's Alley (CBS, Dec.
+6. - Jun 25.
+1942; NBC, Oct.
+7. 1945 - Dec 28.
+1947), Falstaff Openshaw -- and it was this role that, finally, made him a star.
 When Allen retired temporarily due to health issues in 1944, he presented Reed with the legal rights to the Openshaw character as a gift in recognition of his years of service to the program -- and Falstaff briefly resurfaced on his own program.
 Reed would further capitalize on the character in a popular series of children's recordings, helping to further cement the threadbare poet's place in popular culture.
 (7)

 Above right: Fred Allen (L) with three of the Alley demimonde (L to R) Minerva Pious, Alan Reed and Kenny Delmar.